The Uffizi Gallery

 The Hall of Raffaello

-Uffizi Gallery is one of the most popular museums in Florence, so you should expect crowds.
-It is very recommended to book your ticket online.
+The Uffizi Gallery is one of the most popular museums in Florence, so you should expect crowds.
+It is highly recommended to book your ticket online.

 Price On demand